The Black Corridor: Typographical art

 The novel contains sequences of typographical art, where, in the words of the author, "words create a pattern of other letters forming other words".
 In various editions of the book, these sequences have not always been presented correctly.
 The first American edition (Ace, 1969) got the art right, although the book's opening passages were cut.
 The first UK edition (Mayflower, 1969) restored the opening passages but the typesetters messed up the typographical art, although they did get the art on their correct pages, something that subsequent American printings failed to do.

 When John Davey edited the Tales of the Eternal Champion omnibuses for Orion (in the UK) and White Wolf (in the US) in the 1990s, every effort was made to ensure that the typographical art was perfect in the volume containing The Black Corridor (Sailing to Utopia).
 These omnibuses (particularly the White Wolf edition) are regarded by Moorcock as being the "most accurate typographically".

 Critical response

-Barry N. Malzberg reviewed the novel unfavorably on its release, saying "it is not good.
-It is really not at all good", but concluded: "I remain convinced that someday Moorcock will write a substantial novel, fully worthy of his pretensions and our expectations".
+Barry N. Malzberg reviewed the novel unfavorably on its release, saying that "it is not good.
+It is really not at all good", but concluding: "I remain convinced that someday Moorcock will write a substantial novel, fully worthy of his pretensions and our expectations."

 The Black Corridor was cited by Karl Edward Wagner as one of the thirteen best science-fiction horror novels.
 The author China Miéville has described the book as "an underrated and chilling piece of political pulp modernism".